-Ceramics II (A40402)

-Recommended: Ceramics I
+Ceramics II (A40402) 1 semester, 1 credit Recommended: Ceramics I

 This course further explores hand building with an introduction to sculpture, stiff slab and advanced decorating techniques.
 Students will also learn the fundamentals of wheel throwing with stress on proper technique and skill for success.
 Emphasis is placed on design aesthetics, more advanced glazing and staining techniques, visual problem solving, art criticism and self-critique.
 Counts as a Fine Art credit for the AHD.